 Upload Password Protected Files

-Learn how to upload and unlock password-protected files in Harvey so you can work securely with encrypted documents across Vault, Assistant, and Workflows.
+Learn how to upload and unlock password-protected files in Harvey so you can work securely with encrypted documents in Assistant.

 Overview